-🖧 Workflows Install Workflow Uninstall O Translate to Protein Translate to Protein 0.1 (Build: 250613-1300) by h This workflow has unresolved dependencies Migrate workflow Translate to Protein Workflow Input The workflow Translate to Protein uses algos installed on current server that have versions that differs from the version used when this workflow was created.
-You can perform a migration of the workflow parameters, handlers and keys to match the currently installed server version.
-As this might result in a workflow with different behaviour and/or output than originally anticipated by the workflow creator, Translate to you should ask the workflow creator for an updated version that matches current algorithms.
-Protein The following is going to be migrated: Translate to Protein v1 0 bas Algo 'Translate to Protein' was updated from version 1.0 to version 2.0 another version - The multiplicity of 'Input sequences' has changed to ONE installed on server.
-Algo 'Translate to Protein' was updated from version 1.0 to version 2.0 Click to migrate - The parameter 'Some new key' was added with the default value 'false' myrate Do you wish to migrate?
-Output sequences Migrate (output) Save Workflow Test Workflow Migra te Workflow
+A Workflows Install Workflow Uninstall trimAndMap L T rimAndMap 0.1 (Build: 031117-1608) by WF Author (A.N.Org) ast saved by root on 2017-11-07 13:58 This workflow has unresolved dependencies.
+Please check that relevant licenses, data and/or plugins are installed.
+Time Reads Update workflow trimAndMap I The workflow trimAndMap uses tools installed on current server that have versions that differs from the version used when this workflow was created.
+Time Reads You can perform an update of the workflow parameters, handlers and keys to match the currently installed server version.
+Trim Reads You can perform an update of the workflow with different behaviour and/or output than originally anticipated by the workflow creator, you should ask the workflow creator for an updated version that matches current algorithms.
+The following is going to be updated: Trim Reads 'was updated from version 1.13 to version 2.1 'Map Reads to Reference' was updated from version 1.4 to version 1.5 Version 1.5 Map Reads to Reference vi.4 Ans another Cick to speate Reads Track Mapping Report Save Workflow Test Workflow Update Workflow